Dyslexia assessment

 Contact us

 Reach out to us today to book an assessment.
-Be sure to check your spam/junk mailbox - sometimes our replies sneak in there 🙂
+Be sure to check your spam/junk mailbox - sometimes our replies hide in there 🙂

 About us

-Ulster Assessments provides a professional and private dyslexia assessment service for children and adults from across Northern Ireland
+Ulster Assessments provides a professional and private SpLD assessment service for children and adults from across Northern Ireland